 Adding direct debit to your online services account

 To set up the direct debit payment option for an online services account you must have:

 - a RealMe® login

-- an online services account with the Companies Office
+- an online services account for the Incorporated Societies Register

 - authority to manage your account.